Senpai-Coders/Senpai-Coders-Astig-Ecommerce/docs/dev/DeveloperGuide.md

 3. Extract you downloaded from github.
 After extraction, open the extracted folder Astig-Ecommerce using Visual Studio Code

-4. Go to astig03frontend folder & find the file 'env copy' and change its name to '.env'
+4. Go to **AstigFront** folder and get the 'env copy' file from Jamiena Franza(Developer of Astig03) and change its name to **'.env'**

 5. open .env file and replace 192.168.1.5 with your pc IP address you got from step 2

-6. Go to astig03backend folder & find the file 'env copy' and change its name to '.env'.
+6. Go to **AstigServer** folder and get the 'env copy' file from Jamiena Franza(Developer of Astig03) and change its name to **'.env'**.
 Note : this env is for the backend.
 Just like what you did before replace the ip 192.168.1.5 with your pc ip from step 2

 <hr>